cthit/mat/README.md

 Docker can be unforgiving when trying to update dependencies.

 * Start with updating your dependencies in one of the package.json, either the one for the frontend or the one for the backend.
-* Run `yarn install`.
+* Go into the `frontend` folder, and run `yarn install`.
-* Run `docker-compose rm`.
+* Go back to the root folder, and run `docker-compose rm`.
 This will remove your volumes and any previously saved data.
 * Run `docker-compose build --force-rm --no-cache mat-frontend mat-backend`.

 After that, you can just run `docker-compose up` to get started again.